 For individuals without any risk factors, the National Cholesterol Education Program recommends the following goals for cholesterol readings: less than 200 mg/dl for total cholesterol, less than 120 mg/dl for LDL and greater than 35 mg/dl for HDL.
 If readings are above and/or below these, recommendations, Dr. Cymet advises that people visit their physicians for advice on achieving appropriate levels.
 For individuals with risk factors, their physicians will suggest much lower levels.

 There are several controllable factors that can influence cholesterol levels.
 For instance, exercising more can decrease the LDL levels while increasing HDL levels.
 The best type of exercise for lowering cholesterol is aerobic exercise where large muscle groups endure continuous, rhythmical movement.
-In order to achieve the greatest effect, it is recommended that this level of activity be performed at least three times a week for a minimum of 30 minutes.
+In order to achieve the greatest effect, it is recommended that the aerobic activity be performed year-round at least three times a week for a minimum of 30 minutes.
 Other factors to consider include weight control and diet.

 Many people believe that a fat-free diet alone is the most health-conscious way of eating, but that is not the case.
 People need to pay attention to the type of fat they are consuming.
 Saturated fat is the worst fat to consume and is found in beef, pork and butter.